LarsRoman/pseudo-kms/Readme.md

 ### /sign

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "msg": "MESSAGE AS HEX"}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "keyversion": Key Version or -1 for the most recent one, "msg": "MESSAGE AS HEX"}

 ### /encrypt

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "msg": "MESSAGE AS HEX"}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "keyversion": Key Version or -1 for the most recent one, "msg": "MESSAGE AS HEX"}

 ### /decrypt

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "msg": "MESSAGE AS HEX"}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "keyversion": Key Version or -1 for the most recent one, "msg": "MESSAGE AS HEX"}

 ### /remove/key